 Herndon also has a memorial marker at Bethesda United Methodist Church Cemetery in Hart County, GA.

-Wood at Fort McPherson National Cemetery at plot Q, 0, A-5.
+Wood at Fort McPherson National Cemetery at plot Q, site A-5.

-Hrywnak at Gettysburg National Cemetery in Gettysburg, PA at section 2, site 346.
+Hrywnak is buried in Gettysburg National Cemetery at section 2, site 346.

 McDonald at Hopewell Memorial Gardens in Plant City, FL